nest/nestml/doc/syntax.md

 the `end` keyword.

 `input:`
 : The block is composed of a list of input ports.
+In will be explained in further details later in the manual.
 The block terminates with the `end` keyword.

 `output:`
 : Defines which kinds of events the neuron can fire.
 Currently, only `spike` is supported.
+No `end` is necessary.
 ```
 output: spike
 ```
 `update:`
-: The block terminates with the `end` keyword.
+: Inside the block arbitrary code in the introduced programming language can be implemented.
+The block terminates with the `end` keyword.

 `function *`<name>`*([<list_of_arguments>]) <return_type>?:`
 : `function ([<args>]`.